balena-io/docs/shared/getting-started/getDeviceOnDash/raspberrypi3.md

 {{>"getting-started/sd-card-recommendations"}}

 ##### Help!
 My device won't show up.
-If your device still hasn't shown up on your dashboard after a few minutes, something is definitely wrong.
-First check that you entered the WiFi credentials correctly ([see this][wifiHelp] if you need help fixing your credentials) and ensure that your network meets these [basic requirements][networkRequirements].
+If your device still hasn't shown up on your dashboard after 10 minutes, something is definitely wrong.
+First check that you entered the WiFi credentials correctly (if you need help fixing your credentials, see [WiFi Help][wifiHelp]) and ensure that your network meets these [basic requirements][networkRequirements].
 It may also be worth checking the [LED error notifications][errorNotifications].

 If you still can't get your device online, come on over and talk to us on our [support channel][usingSupport].